johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### Involving others ####

-Whilst a Facilitator will usually be responsible for convening gatherings, wherever possible, other people should be invited to host and, where appropriate, to moderate gatherings.
-Likewise, different people can be made responsible for presenting the teaching and moderating group discussions.
+Whilst a Facilitator will usually be responsible for convening gatherings, other people can be invited to host and moderate gatherings.
+Likewise, different people might be responsible for presenting the teaching, or moderate group discussions.

 Sharing these responsibilities avoids one person dominating proceedings.
 If that happens, it can tend to stifle creativity and freedom of thought.
 Ideally, as many group members as possible should be employed, over time, in sharing responsibilities.
 This is a form of discipleship in practice.

 #### Timetable ####

+The [MPD Syllabus] currently comprises sixteen modules.
+Within each book, depending upon the topic, there are typically four or five studies, each of which can be used for one session.
 Facilitators need to plan a suitable timetable for undertaking the whole course of studies, taking into account the nature of the group and availability of time.

 -	Is a group affected mainly by the farming cycle?
 -	Is it based around school terms?
 -	What other factors needs to be considered?

-The [MPD Syllabus] currently comprises sixteen modules.
-Within each book, depending upon the topic, there are typically four or five studies, each of which can be used for one session.

 #### Location ####

-Meeting together can take place in any appropriate location that can reasonably comfortably accommodate the group.
+Meeting together can take place in any appropriate location that can comfortably accommodate a group.
 A large room in someone's home, or a community hall is ideal.

-A church building might be unhelpful if it causes people to have a *church-meeting mentality*.
-However, if one must be used, think about rearranging some of the seating, in order to change the way that the space is typically used.
-It is important that people are able to see one another, in order to provide a practical forum for discussions and a more intimate space in general.
+-	A church building could be counterproductive, if it causes people to adopt a rigid church-meeting kind of mentality.
+If one is used, consider rearranging some of the seating, in order to change the way that the space is typically used.

+-	It is important that people are able to see one another, in order to provide a practical forum for discussions and a more intimate space in general.

-Think about changing the location occasionally.
+-	Think about changing the location occasionally.
 Sometimes outside environments may be helpful in producing a liberating interaction.
 Experiment to find out what works well for your group.

 #### Adaption ####

-Facilitators: Be prepared to adapt both the teaching and the method of presentation, in order to properly facilitate a helpful and culturally-appropriate learning environment.
+Be prepared to adapt both the teaching and the method of presentation, in order to properly facilitate a helpful and culturally-appropriate learning environment.
 Take into account the abilities and capacities of each particular discipleship group.

-Here are some ideas to think about; you may have others:
+Here are some suggestions to consider.

-1. Consider oral learners — it is part of a teacher or facilitator's responsibility to ensure literature is a tool, a servant and not a task-master.
+1. Oral learners: ensure literature is a servant and not a task-master.

 -	Allow creative people to contribute by interpreting or celebrating the message of the teaching using drama, art or song.

 -	What other ways might it be appropriate to organise the time and the group in order to ensure the learning is culturally appropriate, relevant and practical?

-> Think about these things as you progress throughout this discipleship experience.
+> *Think about these things as you progress throughout this discipleship experience*.

 # Publishing MPD #